tomchentw-deprecated/ng-fire-alarm/README.md

 _Convenience Method_:

 * `$thenNotify`: Same as `$promise.then(void, void, callback)`.
-Register a callback that notify you each time alarm rings.
+Register a callback that notify you each time the alarm rings.
+Unlike `$promise.then`, this method is self-chained and will return alarm object to allow chaining.
 See examples below.

 _Query Methods_: